Skip to main content

 --forceSkip the confirmation prompt

-By default, --agent-hooks and --git-hooks operate on all known repositories.
+By default, --agent-hooks, --repo-config, and --git-hooks operate on all known repositories or Bitloops projects.
 Bitloops builds that list from the daemon repo registry and also includes the current repository when it can resolve one.

-If you only want to pause capture without removing hooks, use bitloops disable.
+If you only want to pause capture without removing hooks, use bitloops disable --capture.

 What --full Means